thatpixelguy/milesandkilo/manual/jumping.md

     <source type="video/mp4" src="http://i.imgur.com/9Wpf3G8.mp4">
 </video>

 **Pro Tip:** As soon as you release your thumb while airborne, you start to drop.
-This allows you to make more accurate jumps that are kind of in-between a short hop and a long leap.
-The idea behind this mechanic is to allow you to fall as soon as *you* want to fall, rather than require you to estimate how far you want to jump in advance.
+This allows you to make more accurate jumps that are kind of in-between a short hop and a long jump.

 **NEXT: [Part 2: Bouncing](/manual/bouncing)**